muggy8/improbable/have-and-havenot/FzeXuZCU.md

 "Sure, what's the mission?"
 I replied.

-"Since you have the largest Sphear of Influence in the area, we will be using your Sphear of Influence to observe the suroundings and then alter the memories of all those who have whitnessed the event."
+"Since you have the largest Sphere of Influence in the area, we will be using your Sphere of Influence to observe the surroundings and then alter the memories of all those who have witnessed the event."

-"Y-You cant be serious?
-Is that even possiable?"
+"Y-You can't be serious?
+Is that even possible?"

 "Yes, absolutely.
 Now please keep a firm grip on the communicator.
 I will now begin Influence Extention.
 Permission for Influence Extention."